 Venue managers face stiff competition when it comes to securing new event business.
-Winning return clients isn’t easy either — even when organizers have repeated locations for years on end.
+Winning return clients isn’t easy either — even when organisers have repeated locations for years on end.
 The reality is that expectations of event planners and attendees are evolving so rapidly.

 For many venues, loyalty to a location (or brand) is no longer enough to keep clients coming back.
-Earning repeat business and referrals to new clients requires something else: a reputation for the venue being an ideal partner to event planners.
+Earning repeat business and referrals to new clients requires something else: a reputation for the venue being an ideal partner to event organisers.

-The best events result from collaborative, productive partnerships between event planners and the hospitality professionals they choose to work with.
+The best events result from collaborative, productive partnerships between event organisers and the hospitality professionals they choose to work with.
 Regardless of event size or scope, successful partnerships tend to have five core components in common.

 1. Location Alignment